Sister Morphine

 TrackTalk

-(Marianne Faithfull) wrote a couple of lines; she always she wrote everything, though.
+(Marianne Faithfull) wrote a couple of lines; she always says she wrote everything, though.
 She's always complaining she doesn't get enough money from it.
 Now she says she should have got it all...
 (Cousin cocaine...), that's the bit she wrote.

 - Mick Jagger, 1995